 Today, March 26, 2020, about 1 p.m.
 I was stopped by two police officers..
 A lady police officer asked me for my attestation (permission letter explaining why you need to be out of your home.)
 I told her I was a journalist and she asked me which media outlet I worked for.
-I replied, ” Veterans Today.”
-I showed her my attestation from Gordon Duff, which had the stamp of Veterans Today.
+I replied, ” VT.”
+I showed her my attestation from Gordon Duff, which had the stamp of VT.
 She did not seem to be impressed and informed me that I had to sign an attestation and the attestation she put before me clearly stated that it is for people whose employers do not give them attestations; At this point, who was more confused?
 The police person or me?

 The new rules are that we have to put the time that we leave our residences on the forms.